sje30/schol2018/innovations.md

 funders and journals are now making stronger statements about what research materials (data, computer programs, reagents) should be shared upon publication of the corresponding articles.
-Although these policies should increase data availability and reuse, the current compliance rates are quite low [@Federer2018-qg].
+Although these policies should increase data availability and reuse, compliance rates are fairly low [@Federer2018-qg].
 Given that it can take considerable time and effort (for both researchers and journals) to ensure data is appropriately shared, these low-uptake rates are perhaps expected.
 To reward authors for this work, "data papers" (a paper that simply describes the data) are becoming more prominent, e.g. in journals like *Scientific Data* and *Gigascience*.

 **Reproducible manuscripts** are documents that contain the main text as well as the code to generate tables, figures and results